njtierney/lshtm-2024/README.md

-# Extendable projection of social contact matrices
+# A brief canvas of some research software + contact matrices

 <!-- badges: start -->
 <!-- badges: end -->